Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Issuer/0-intro-issuer.md

     This design pattern focuses on the use case of creation and renewal of {{mids}} via Issuers.
     It highlights the need to <span class="value-drivers">automate everywhere</span> to ensure that once your solution is deployed it stays there, **proactively** securing workloads long into the future.

-Before you begin, it's important to understand the "what", "why" and "how" of *Issuers* in the context of Kubernetes.
+Before you begin, it's important to understand the "what" and "why" of *Issuers* in the context of Kubernetes.

 ## What is it?

 The Issuer capability in cert-manager extends the Kubernetes API, abstracting away the complexity of {{mid}} providers inside your clusters.
-Each Issuer object represents an **entity** capable of storing, signing, and issuing {{mids}}.
-These {{mids}} are typically X.509 certificates.
+Each Issuer object represents a provider capable of storing, signing, and issuing {{mids}}, typically in the form of X.509 certificates.
-This entity could be a digital security company you already know and trust, a non-profit organization or just some well-known device inside your data center.
+These providers could be digital security companies you already know and trust, non-profit organizations or just some well-known devices inside your data center.
-Each of these entities present their own strengths, with their use determined by organizational policies, individual choice and the task at hand.
+Each provider brings its own strengths and consumer adoption is determined by various factor such as organizational policy, existing infrastructure, business relationships, individual choice and the task at hand.
 In a Kubernetes architecture which <span class="value-drivers">prevents misuse and compromise</span>, use of a cert-manager Issuer is a mandatory requirement.

 ## Why is it necessary?